Physics-Informed Neural Network Models for EMT Simulators: EMT Simulation Workflow and Opportunities

 \subsection{Generic formulation}

-Time-domain simulations are defined by two parts: (i) the component models, which describe the physics and control of each component in the system; and (ii) an integration algorithm, which numerically integrates all models step by step until the simulation ends.
-All the component models create a system of linear and nonlinear Differential-Algebraic Equations (DAEs) that together replicate the behaviour of the power generation components, networks, sources, control systems, and protection devices.
-The system has the following form:
+Time-domain simulations are defined by two parts: a system model and a time-stepping algorithm.
+The system model characterizes how the system behaves, typically consisting of a system of nonlinear differential-algebraic equations (DAEs) that represent the physics and control of all components involved \cite{ivp_daes}.
+The time-stepping algorithm numerically integrates the system model step by step until the simulation reaches the final time.
+The system model has the following form:

+where $\mathbf{X}(t)$ represent the electric network states and $\mathbf{Y}(t)$ represent the device models states.
+These vectors are partitioned as